zio/zio/docs/overview/creating-effects.md

 ---
-id: overview_creating_effects
+id: creating-effects
 title: "Creating Effects"
 ---

 This section explores some of the common ways to create ZIO effects from values, from computations, and from common Scala data types.